 3 credit hours, 6 contact hours (0 hours lecture and 6 hours lab).
-Prerequisite: EET-3132, EET-3144, EET-3167, EET-3306 and concurrent enrollment in EET-3326, or permission of the instructor.
+Prerequisite: EET-3132, EET-3144, EET-3167, EET-3306 and concurrent enrollment in EET-3326.
 Course is graded A-E.

 The student will work in small groups to design and build an operational electronic project that demonstrates the knowledge acquired during the completion of their EET degree.
 During these projects, the student is expected to contribute to each aspect of the project, to participate in group planning, to participate in the final demonstration, and to use the lab time efficiently.